platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/overview.md

 #### Local mounts

-Dedicated Gen 3 provides a redundant infrastructure and local mounts aren’t shared between the three hosts.If you need a folder to be shared between your hosts, set up a [network storage mount](https://docs.platform.sh/add-services/network-storage.html).
+Dedicated Gen 3 provides a redundant infrastructure and local mounts aren’t shared between the three hosts.
+If you need a folder to be shared between your hosts, set up a [network storage mount](/add-services/network-storage.md).

 ### Dedicated Gen 3 vs Dedicated Gen 2